-This gnocchi recipe version is perfect when you are craving pasta but want to eat something that fits in with your diet, won't upset your stomach or cause an inflammatory reaction.
+This gluten-free gnocchi recipe version is perfect when you are craving pasta but want to eat something that fits in with your diet, won't upset your stomach or cause an inflammatory reaction.

 Like gnocchi?
 Try my recipe for regular Soft Potato Gnocchi with a veal ragu, Beet Gnocchi with Alfredo Sauce, or my Sweet Potato Gnocchi with Brown Butter and Sage.